GEM team on the buses

 With this enhanced level of support, individuals will have access to a wide range of options from confidence building, advice with job searching and interview practice, to opportunities for increasing skills and qualifications, or accessing training and work experience opportunities.
 The GEM Project offers tailored programmes to every individual through a personalised action plan.

-The GEM Project is jointly funded by the Big Lottery Fund and European Social Fund.
+The GEM Project is jointly funded by the National Lottery Community Fund and European Social Fund.

 The GEM Project is a unique and unprecedented partnership of over 50 Voluntary and Community Sector Enterprise (VCSE) and other organisations in Gloucestershire.